 - High doses can make you jittery and nervous—not ideal for a delicate face climb (requiring fine motor control) or before competition!

-- High doses may impart a generalized ill-feeling due to gastrointestinal distress, headache, and perhaps even heart palpitations.
+- High doses may result in a generalized ill-feeling due to gastrointestinal distress, headache, and perhaps even heart palpitations.

 - Given caffeine’s half-life of 4 to 6 hours, consumption in the afternoon or evening may lead to insomnia or a restless night’s sleep (thus, negatively impacting your recovery and next-day performance).

 - High doses of caffeine have been shown to lower blood pH (more acidic) and therefore it may negatively impact high-intensity exercise performance relying on the glycolytic energy system (e.g. a long boulder problem or short, pumpy sport route).

 So how much caffeine should you consume to gain a performance edge?
 Ultimately that depends on your tolerance, which is a function of how much caffeine you habitually consume each day and your genetics (do you possess two copies of the “fast metabolizer” CYP1A2 variant?).
 Across research literature, subjects consumed between 3 and 13mg of caffeine per kilogram of body weight.
 However, low to moderate dosing at 3 to 9 mg per kg seems to impart the fewest negative side-effects.
-For the average-sized climber, this equates to consuming somewhere between 200mg and 600mg of caffeine—use the low end of this range if you are caffeine “naïve” and upper-range dosing if you are a regular, heavy consumer.
-See the Table below for approximate caffeine content in common beverages.
+For the average-sized climber, this equates to somewhere between 200mg and 600mg of caffeine.
+Err on the low end of this range if you are new to caffeine, and on the upper end if you are a regular consumer and/or fast metabolizer.
+See the table below for approximate caffeine content in common beverages.